-ADD takes the necessary steps to secure your data.
+ADD takes the necessary technical and organisational measures to secure your data.

-- that are tasked with preventing fraud, including money laundering, by employees and customers.
+- Are tasked with preventing fraud, including money laundering, by staff and customers

-- In relation to prevention of terrorism, we notify our compliance operatives.
+- In relation to prevention of terrorism, we notify our compliance departments

 5.2 Locations where data is processed are limited.